 A world where everyone experiences the power of work.

-We believe all people have the right to work and our organization regularly advocates on behalf of people with barriers to work and independence.
-Every year we make progress in advancing workforce-related public policy, engaging with 100+ elected officials on public policy objectives and participating in events at the state capitol.
-GESMN is a member of the MN Consortium for Citizens with Disabilities and the MN Second Chance Coalition.
+Every year we make progress in advancing workforce-related public policy, engaging with hundreds of elected officials on public policy objectives.
+Goodwill-Easter Seals Minnesota is a member of the MN Consortium for Citizens with Disabilities and the MN Second Chance Coalition.
 Contact Deanna Smiley Gulliford or call 651-379-5940 with questions.

 Chief Sales &